 - As you meet each goal, reevaluate where you are, and create the next 20 Mile March.

-Like the fabled tortoise, and Amundsen, that slow and steady pace will move you successfully forward.
+Like the fabled tortoise, and Amundsen, that steady pace will move you successfully forward.